Metroid Prime 2: Echoes: Awards

 Echoes won an award in almost every category it was nominated for at the 2004 Nintendo Power Awards, and won awards for Best GameCube Game of 2004 from IGN, Electronic Gaming Monthly, and GameSpy.
-The game received a runner-up position in GameSpot's 2004 "Best Action Adventure Game" category across all platforms.
+The game was a finalist in GameSpot's 2004 "Best Action Adventure Game" category across all platforms.
+During the 8th Annual Interactive Achievement Awards, Echoes received nominations for "Console First-Person Action Game of the Year", and outstanding achievement in "Art Direction" and "Visual Engineering".
 It was rated the 174th best game made on a Nintendo system in Nintendo Power's Top 200 Games list, the 74th best game by GameFAQs users, the 15th best GameCube game by IGN, and the 13th best by GameSpy.

 Sales

 Echoes sold 470,000 copies in North America in December 2004.
-It was the ninth-bestselling game in its debut month in Japan with 16,105 copies sold, ranking it behind Yu Yu Hakusho Forever and Hanjuku Hero 4: 7-Jin no Hanjuku Hero.
+It was the ninth-best-selling game in its debut month in Japan with 16,105 copies sold, ranking it behind Yu Yu Hakusho Forever and Hanjuku Hero 4: 7-Jin no Hanjuku Hero.
 By August 2009, 800,000 copies had sold worldwide.
-The game ultimately sold more than 1.10 million copies worldwide.
+The game ultimately sold more than 1.1 million copies worldwide.